polarfire-soc/polarfire-soc-documentation/asymmetric-multiprocessing/rpmsg.md

 ```
 sudo dd if=payload.bin of=/dev/sdX
 ```
 > Be very careful while picking /dev/sdX device!
-Look at dmesg, lsblk, GNOME Disks, etc. before and after plugging in your usb flash device/uSD/SD to find a proper device.
+Look at dmesg, lsblk, GNOME Disks, etc. before and after plugging in your USB flash device/uSD/SD to find a proper device.
 Double check it to avoid overwriting any of system disks/partitions!

 7. On power-on, the Icicle Kit should boot the HSS and start the application in each context.

 8. The FreeRTOS context with RPMsg in remote mode will display a menu on UART 1.
 Select between the list of available demos from the menu.

-8. The FreeRTOS context with RPMsg in master mode will display the same menu as described in step above on UART 3.
+9. The FreeRTOS context with RPMsg in master mode will display the same menu as described in the step above on UART 3.
 Select the same demo as chosen on the step above.

 ![freertos_freertos_demo](images/freertos-freertos.png)

-For instance, in the left-hand side image above, which corresponds to the RPMsg application in remote mode displays a menu.
+For instance, the image on the right-hand side above, shows the RPMsg application menu when in remote mode.
 In this case, the option two was chosen to run the console demo.
 This same demo should be selected on the RPMsg master application to run the counterpart of the console demo on the master side.